moorepants/eme134/content/pages/syllabus.rst

    *Vehicle Dynamics, Stability, and Control*, Dean Karnopp, 2nd Edition, CRC Press.
    ISBN 978-1-4665-6085-7 [`Book Information`_]

-The book is available via the Canvas Bookshelf page.
+The book is available via the Canvas Bookshelf page. **You will need to opt-out if you don't want to be charged for the digital book.**

 The first edition of the book, titled "Vehicle Stability" is likely sufficient but the problem sets will not necessarily match.
 You will find an errata for